Nursing Practice Act (NPA) Texas

 As a nurse, it is your duty to understand the Nursing Practice Act and the standards set by the board of nursing and to follow them.

-For more information about the Nursing Practice Act (NPA), or to schedule a free consultation with a nurses attorney, please call (503) 232-9280, or e-mail email@example.com.
+For more information about the Nursing Practice Act (NPA), or to schedule a free consultation with a nurses attorney, call (512) 829-5619, or e-mail email@example.com.
 Note that the free consultation is ONLY for professional licensing matters.